Butternut Squash, Chickpea & Coconut Curry

 Very delicious.

-I donโ€™t think you can beat scooping up your curry with a flatbread so I made some quick flatbreads with Marriages Organic Flour, and then finally a fresh and crunchy fennel salad with toasted seeds and a tahini and apple dressing.
+I don’t think you can beat scooping up your curry with a flatbread, so I made some quick flatbreads with Marriages Organic Flour.
+And then finally a fresh and crunchy fennel salad with toasted seeds and a tahini and apple dressing.

-Some reasons itโ€™s great to support organic:
+Here are a few reasons to support organic:

 Organic farming works with the environment as it uses fewer pesticides.
-It protects and encourages wildlife whilst looking after the health of the soil.ย Instead of relying on chemicals, organic farmers work with nature to feed the soil and control pests.ย And, they use crop rotation and clover to build fertility in the soil.
+It protects and encourages wildlife whilst looking after the health of the soil.
+Instead of relying on chemicals, organic farmers work with nature to feed the soil and control pests.
+And, they use crop rotation and clover to build fertility in the soil.

 Organic farming uses mainly natural methods, developing a good soil and healthy crops which have stronger natural resistance to pests and diseases, and encourage natural predators to avoid the need for almost all pesticides.